 If you're a tenant and a pet owner, renters insurance is usually the easiest way for you to get liability coverage.
 This may come in handy if your pet ever injures someone or damages property.
-If your pet is excluded from liability coverage because of its species or breed, other insurance options, such as a personal umbrella policy, may be available for tenants to supplement their renters insurance.
+If your pet is excluded from liability coverage because of its species or breed, other options, such as a personal umbrella policy, may be necessary.

 Renters insurance generally provides three types of financial coverage.

-- Personal property coverage: This covers your home's contents and personal belongings.
+- Personal property: This covers your home's contents and personal belongings.

-- Liability coverage: This covers you and your family members from liability lawsuits.
+- Liability: This covers you and your family members from liability lawsuits.

-- Additional living expenses coverage: If your home or apartment is unlivable, this covers living expenses associated with temporarily living outside your residence.
+- Additional living expenses: If your home or apartment is unlivable, this covers living expenses associated with temporarily living outside your residence.

-Property damage or injury inflicted by your pet on others, inside or outside your residence, will generally be protected under the liability coverage of your renters insurance policy.
-Liability coverage gives you financial protection against any fees associated with the incident up to your policy's limits.
-Consider two scenarios related to pets and their outcomes.
+If your pet inflicts injury or damage on someone or their property damage, whether inside or outside your residence, you will generally be protected under the liability coverage of your renters insurance policy.
+Liability coverage gives you financial protection against any costs associated with the incident, up to your policy's limits.

-- Property damage liability: Your pet dog, while chasing your pet cat, crashes through your neighbor's expensive screen door.
+- Property damage liability: Your dog, while chasing your cat, crashes through your neighbor's expensive screen door.
 To pay for the damage, your neighbor files a claim through your insurance company.
-Although this is related to personal property rather than injury, the same process will play out, with your insurance company covering the costs if you're found liable.
+Although this is related to personal property rather than injury, the same insurance process will play out, and your insurance company will cover the costs if you're found liable.

-Your renters insurance company is only willing to cover your liability claims for qualifying events up to a certain limit.
-You can typically choose your liability coverage limit, but standard renters insurance liability coverage extends up to $100,000 of costs associated with legal costs or damages.
-Beyond the limit, you will be responsible for paying liability costs.
+Your renters insurance company will only cover your liability claims for qualifying events up to a certain limit.
+You can typically choose the liability coverage limit, though standard renters insurance liability coverage extends up to $100,000 of costs associated with legal costs or damages.
+Beyond the limit, you will be responsible for paying liability costs yourself.

-We recommend you choose your renters liability coverage limit based on the likelihood that damages will happen, the severity of those potential damages and your personal risk tolerance.
-If you own a pet fish, for example, the associated liability risks are almost certainly much lower than a dog with a history of serious bites or an exotic animal.
-Coverage of up to $100,000 may sound excessive—it would likely easily cover cat scratches or a broken screen door—but in extreme scenarios, it may not be enough.
+When deciding on your renters liability coverage limit, we recommend you carefully consider the likelihood that damages will happen, the severity of those potential damages and your personal risk tolerance.
+For example, if your pet is a fish, the associated liability risks are almost certainly much lower than if you have an exotic animal or a large dog with a history of aggressiveness.
+Coverage of up to $100,000 may sound excessive—it would easily cover cat scratches or a broken screen door—but in extreme scenarios, it might not be enough.

 If you are a pet owner, you should check whether your pet's species or breed is excluded under your liability policy.
-The following are examples of exclusions on a policy.
+Here are some examples of exclusions on a policy.

 - Exotic pets: Animals such as reptiles, monkeys and wolves will almost certainly be excluded under traditional renters insurance liability coverage.